Boritech-Solutions/Web/_pages/about.md

 ---

-We are a small scientific and technical consulting agency that especializes in bringing you the best solutions to a geological, geodesy, and geospatial problem.
+We are a small scientific and technical consulting agency that specializes in bringing you the best solutions to a geological, geodesy, and geospatial problem.
 We are experienced in programming, GIS Mapping, and geological research.